 24/7 support is available by email and many reviews praise the support team as fast and responsive.

 iContact is another leading option for email marketing.
 Their features include hundreds of pre-designed template to choose from, a drag-and-drop MessageBuilder, a MessageCoder for those who want to import their own HTML templates, SpamCheck to help your messages reach the inboxes of your subscribers, tracking, split testing, and more.

 This cloud-based program is incredibly easy to use and set up.
 Advanced email marketers may find it lacking in certain niche features or functions, but for small businesses looking for a speed and clarity with their email marketing tool, this is a great option.

 iContact also offers an Agency Solution that is similar to Campaign Monitor in that it will allow you to manage the email campaigns of your clients.
 You can also re-brand it with your own logo.

 ActiveCampaign’s features include a campaign creation wizard to help with designing and creating your messages, list segmentation, autoresponders, reporting and analytics, email testing, and more.
-Pricing starts at $9 per month for unlimited emails to a list of up to 500 subscribers.
-Support is available by email, and you can talk to sales via online chat or phone.
+Pricing starts at $9 per month for their Lite plan and includes unlimited emails to a list of up to 500 subscribers.
+Plus, Professional and Enterprise plans are available with pricing on a tiered scale based on your amount of subscribers.

 Emma offers features like pre-made email templates, drag-and-drop email editor, autoresponders, list segmentation, tracking and analytics, surveys, and more.
-Pricing starts at $30 per month for lists of up to 1,000 subscribers.
-Support is available by email and phone.
+It works for businesses of all sizes and even offers specialized editions for agencies, universities and franchises.

 Mad Mimi’s features include a theme designer to create the design/layout of your emails, list segmentation, tracking and reporting, drip campaigns, RSS to email, and more.